 Advantages and Disadvantages of Agile

-From all that has been discussed by Mr. Amarado, we can see that Agile has several advantages and using this approach has led many projects to success.
+From all that has been discussed by Mr. Amarado, we can see that Agile has several advantages, and using this approach has led many projects to success.
 Customers and clients are satisfied because they are part of the process.
 The repeated iterations and error corrections ensure better product quality.
 It allows the team a lot of freedom and flexibility as well as space to develop complex and completely unfamiliar products.

-Mr. Amarado also stressed the importance of applying these principles to how we conduct our day to day business.
+Mr. Amarado also stressed the importance of applying these principles to how we conduct our day-to-day business.
 That the organization’s environment and culture be conducive to these principles.
 Stating also that the mission, vision, and core values of the organization should align with these.

 However, everything has pros and cons, and that goes with the Agile methodology.
 Despite these positives, there are some issues that the methodology does have that you need to be aware of.
-Understanding these disadvantages allows you to better make decisions whether or not Agile is the best method to use for your project.
+Understanding these disadvantages allows you to better make decisions about whether or not Agile is the best method to use for your project.